This page includes information about assessing, residential appraising, and the Board of Review.

 Finding your Millage Rate

-Property taxes, which are billed and collected by Alpine Township, are a combined collection of taxes levied by several different entities, shown in the millage rates table.
+Property taxes, which are billed and collected by Alpine Township, are a combined collection of taxes levied by several different entities, shown in the millage rates table that HAS BEEN MOVED TO TREASURER'S PAGE.
 Summer bills are mailed around July 1st and due September 14th.
 Winter bills are mailed around December 1st and due February 14th.
 Most property owners in Alpine Township are required to pay the majority of their taxes in the summer because Comstock Park and Kenowa Hills School Districts collect their entire millage in the summertime, while Sparta's is more balanced.

 Summer taxes may be deferred until February 14th of each tax year if the household income from the previous year was less than $25,000 and you qualify under one of the following classifications: